-Remove the 20mm nut, I use a rattle gun and have never owned any special clutch holding tool.
+Remove the 20mm nut, using a rattle gun, I have never owned any special clutch holding tool.
 You can hold the clutch basket quite safely with a screw driver.
-Under the nut is a special washer (on some models it may have the word “Outside” written on it).
+Under the nut is a special washer (on some models it may have the word “Outside” written on it), make note of its orientation.
 Place everything onto a clean sheet of paper and clean it of excess oil and grime.

 Once the nut and washer are free, the basket will lift off to reveal the following..